KrishanBhasin/security-advice/index.md

 ## Anti-Virus

 The benefit of running commercial antivirus software is marginal at best.
 The built in Windows Defender consistently rates as the best anti virus software around.
-Uninstall your antivirus software and enable Windows Defender.
+Uninstall your antivirus software and folow the below instructions to set up Windows Defender.

 **Only do this if you own the device, not on a computer owned or maintained by your employer**